Skip to main content

 Two Types of Dual Enrollment

-MassBay offers a variety of ways for high school students (grades 9-12) to engage in college coursework through Dual Enrollment.
-The Massachusetts Commonwealth Dual Enrollment Partnership (CDEP) provides opportunities for Massachusetts high school students to take college-level courses for free and earn credit toward high school completion and their future college degrees.
+MassBay offers two different ways for high school students to take college courses and earn both high school and college credits through Dual Enrollment.
+The Traditional Dual Enrollment (grades 9-12) and the Massachusetts Commonwealth Dual Enrollment Partnership (CDEP) (grades 10-12).
+Each allow high school students to take college courses and earn both high school and college credits.

 Traditional Dual Enrollment Application Form